 Various ancient Egyptian statues and writings tell of Horus, (pronounced "hohr'-uhs;)" a.k.a.
 Harseisis, Heru-sa-Aset (Horus, son of Isis), Heru-ur (Horus the elder), Hr, and Hrw), a creator sky God.

 Horus was often represented as a stylized eye symbol, symbolizing the eye of a falcon.
 He was also presented "in the shape of a sparrow hawk or as a man [or lion] with a hawk's head."
 3 He is often shown as an infant cradled by his mother Isis.

 He was considered to be the son of two major Egyptian deities: the God Osirus and and the Goddess Isis.
 In adulthood, he avenged his father's murder, and became recognized as the God of civil order and justice.
 Ancient Egyptians regarded each of the Egyptian pharaohs as the living embodiment -- an incarnation -- of Horus.
 4 The pharaohs derived a great deal of authority from this link.

 Isis with Horus 5 Horus 5

 Tom Harpur, author of "The Pagan Christ; Recovering the Lost Light," 2 suggests that ancient Egyptian religion was henotheistic.
 That is, they recognize a single deity, Ra.
-They view other Gods and Goddesses as manifestations or aspects of that supreme God.
-[We use the present tense in these sentences because the ancient Egyptian religion is still in existence in the form of a Neo-Pagan reconstruction.
+They also view other Gods and Goddesses as manifestations or aspects of that supreme God.
+[We use the present tense in these sentences because the ancient Egyptian religion is still in existence in the form of a Neo-Pagan reconstruction.]